Lazyjimpressions/ourvidz-worker/WORKER_API.md

   ```python
   prompt_embeds, pooled_prompt_embeds = compel_processor(combined_prompt)
   ```
-- **Do NOT check for single tensor or boolean for SDXL.**
+- **Do NOT check for or handle a single tensor or boolean for SDXL.**
+- **Remove any fallback logic for single tensor/boolean for SDXL.**
-- If you do not unpack as a tuple, you may get `'bool' object is not iterable'` or similar errors.
+- If you get `'bool' object is not iterable'`, Compel did not return a tuple—this is a sign of a misconfiguration, version mismatch, or a Compel bug.
 - This is required for SDXL with `requires_pooled=True`.

 #### **Summary Table: Compel 2.x SDXL API**